MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-sccm/prepare-for-zero-touch-installation-of-windows-10-with-configuration-manager.md

 -   Windows 10 versions 1507, 1511

 >[!IMPORTANT]
->For instructions to deploy the most recent version of Windows 10 with Configuration Manager, see [Scenarios to deploy enterprise operating systems with System Center Configuration Manager](https://docs.microsoft.com/sccm/osd/deploy-use/scenarios-to-deploy-enterprise-operating-systems).
+>For instructions to deploy the most recent version of Windows 10 with Configuration Manager, see [Scenarios to deploy enterprise operating systems with Microsoft Endpoint Configuration Manager](https://docs.microsoft.com/sccm/osd/deploy-use/scenarios-to-deploy-enterprise-operating-systems).
 >Configuration Manager 2012 and 2012 R2 provide support for Windows 10 versions 1507 and 1511 only.
 Later versions of Windows 10 require an updated Configuration Manager release.
-For a list of Configuration Manager versions and the corresponding Windows 10 client versions that are supported, see [Support for Windows 10 for System Center Configuration Manager](https://docs.microsoft.com/sccm/core/plan-design/configs/support-for-windows-10).
+For a list of Configuration Manager versions and the corresponding Windows 10 client versions that are supported, see [Support for Windows 10 for Microsoft Endpoint Configuration Manager](https://docs.microsoft.com/sccm/core/plan-design/configs/support-for-windows-10).

-This topic will walk you through the process of integrating Microsoft System Center 2012 R2 Configuration Manager SP1 with Microsoft Deployment Toolkit (MDT) 2013 Update 2, as well as the other preparations needed to deploying Windows 10 via Zero Touch Installation.
+This topic will walk you through the process of integrating Microsoft Endpoint Configuration Manager SP1 with Microsoft Deployment Toolkit (MDT) 2013 Update 2, as well as the other preparations needed to deploying Windows 10 via Zero Touch Installation.
 Additional preparations include the installation of hotfixes as well as activities that speed up the Pre-Boot Execution Environment (PXE).

 ## Prerequisites